The Header options are found in

 The second option was added in version 3.4.4 and is not shown in the screen grab above which comes from version 3.4.0.
 It gives the option of having an instance of the Navbar at the very top of the header.
 This is disabled by default.

-The second option that is shown in the screen grab has been removed in version 4.0 of the theme.
-The Scout Association logo is displayed in purple on white and the latest brand guidelines no longer illustrate it in any other colours.
-However previously the guidelines did illustrate alternative colours and these were made available in the theme.
+The second option that is shown in the screen grab was removed in version 4.0 of the theme.
+The Scout Association logo was displayed in purple on white and the latest brand guidelines no longer illustrated it in any other colours.
+Previously the guidelines did illustrate alternative colours and these were made available in the theme.
+The 2018 brand guidelines allow, or indeed require, the logo to appear in regional colours so version 6.0 of the theme reintroduces this option (all the logos are on a white background so just the foreground colours are listed).

 From version 4.0.3 of the theme another option has been added.
 It allows you to specify the ID of an image in your Media Library that will be used instead of the default logo.
 The default logo was 98x69 pixels which seemed rather an unusual size and was perhaps one of the last remnants of the Scouts 4 WordPress theme.
 In also included white space top and bottom that isn't in the official logo.
 For version 4.0.4 of the theme the logo was regenerated from the official version and resized to 100x62, with the CSS adjusted to maintain the exclusion zone around the logo.
 The theme will expand the height of the header if your custom logo is higher than the default.
 Your logo is not being resized so if it is much more than 100 pixels wide things may look odd.